Men's Curl Club

 Curl cream

-A styling product that helps curls look softer, more shaped and more defined.
-It usually gives less hold than gel.
+A Shape product that helps curls look softer, more formed and more defined.
+It usually gives less Hold than gel.

 Gel

-A styling product that adds hold so curls keep their shape longer.
+A Hold product that helps curls keep their shape longer.
 Gel can help reduce frizz, especially when curls fall apart while drying.

 Mousse

-A lightweight foam styler that can add volume and shape without the heaviness of some creams.
-It is often useful for wavy or finer hair.
+A lightweight foam product that can add volume, Shape or light Hold without the heaviness of some creams.

 Leave-in conditioner